cahya-wirawan/deepracer-tools/README.md

       PASSWORD=""
       EMAIL="my-username@example.com"
     ```
     If the password is empty, the script will ask you for it.
+The email address is used to inform you when the result of
+    the submission is arrive or if there is any issue with the submission.
  5. Login to the AWS
     ```
     $ source ./aws-authenticate
     ```
     This authentication process will save the authentication tokens (aws-userInfo and aws-creds) and CSRF token in your
-    environment variables for further usage, so you don't need to  authenticate for every scripts you run next time.
+    environment variables for further usage, so you don't need to  authenticate for every scripts you run next time
-    The tokens will be valid for around 6 hours, after expired, you need to reauthenticate again using the script
+    until they are expire.
+The tokens will be valid for around 6 hours, after expired, you need to reauthenticate again
-    above.
+    using the script above.
+ 6. Run the Auto Submission script and wait for email notification :-)
+    ```
+    $ ./aws-submitModel "Your deepracer model name"
+    ```